AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 <hr>

-:exclamation: Well, as I have not yet mastered JavaScript, I am unable to make the example above work, even after with Bootstrap's **Enable popovers everywhere** JavaScript installed at the bottom of example HTML document.
+:exclamation: Well, as I have not yet mastered JavaScript, I am unable to make the popover button code example above work, even with Bootstrap's **Enable popovers everywhere** JavaScript installed at the bottom of my example HTML document.

 <hr>